Washington

 Environmental Challenges

-Virginia is one of the most challenging states to develop solar farms because of the physical characteristics of the land.
-Solar farms are challenged by excessive slope – which reduces the amount of sunlight that hits the panels and wetlands/waterways.
-As you can imagine,electricity and water don’t mix.
-Because solar projects require large amounts of contiguous land, the slopes, streams and wetlands that cover the state pose problems in site planning and construction.
+Virginia is one of the most challenging states to develop solar farms in because of the physical characteristics of the land.
+Solar farms are challenged by excessive slope—which reduces the amount of sunlight that hits the panels—and wetlands/waterways.
+As you can imagine, electricity and water do not mix.
+Because solar projects require large amounts of contiguous land, the slopes, streams, and wetlands that cover the state pose problems in site planning and construction.
 Also, beware of critical habitat zones or agricultural preservation easements.
-Even though it’s clean energy, any development restrictions will still apply and kill the potential for solar development.
+Even though solar is clean energy, any development restrictions will still apply and eliminate the potential for solar development.

-Because of the environmental constraints and the higher priced interconnection costs for the transmission scale projects, it is very helpful to know your neighbors if you are interested in leasing your property for solar.
-One of the biggest development challenges is assembling groups of properties, but if the property owners work together by organizing or cooperating with each other, oftentimes they can command a higher and more consistent lease rate than if they negotiated individually.
+Because of the environmental constraints and the higher priced interconnection costs for the transmission-scale projects, it is very helpful to know your neighbors if you are interested in leasing your property for solar.
+One of the biggest development challenges is assembling groups of properties, but if the property owners work together by organizing or cooperating with each other, oftentimes they can demand a higher and more consistent lease rate than if they negotiated individually.

 Do you think your property in Virginia could be a great match for solar development?
 If so, we encourage you to explore your options sooner than later, as the market is incredibly competitive.

-At NLR Solar we have a team dedicated to helping you navigate the process, ensuring your land is fully vetted for projects and you’re paired with the perfect partner when it comes to development.
-Contact us today for a free evaluation.
+At Scout Land Consultants, we have a team dedicated to helping you navigate the process, ensuring your land is fully vetted for projects and you’re paired with the perfect partner when it comes to development.
+Contact us today for a complimentary evaluation.

 Pennsylvania